Tyrrrz/CliFx/Readme.md

 }
 ```

-> Note that a command may use this approach to delay cancellation only once.
+> ⚠️ Note that forceful termination of a command can only be delayed once.
-If the user issues a second interrupt signal, the application will be terminated immediately.
+If the user issues a second interrupt signal, the process will be killed immediately without waiting for graceful cancellation.

 ### Type activation